Carpso/CarpsoApp/README.md

 *   `InvalidKeyMapError`: Double-check the key for typos, ensure billing is enabled, and that the key is authorized for Maps JavaScript API & Places API.
 *   `ApiNotActivatedMapError`: Make sure Maps JavaScript API and Places API are explicitly ENABLED in the Google Cloud Console library for your project.
 *   `MissingKeyMapError`: Ensure `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` is correctly set in your `.env.local` or production environment.
-*   `RefererNotAllowedMapError`: Verify your "HTTP referrers" in the API key restrictions.
-For dev, `http://localhost:YOUR_PORT/*` is common.
+*   `RefererNotAllowedMapError`: **Verify your "HTTP referrers" in the API key restrictions.** The error message usually indicates the exact URL that needs to be whitelisted.
+For local dev, `http://localhost:YOUR_PORT/*` is common.
+For cloud IDEs like IDX, use the URL provided in the error message (e.g., `https://*.cloudworkstations.dev/*` or a more specific one).
 For production, it must be your live domain.

 Review all steps above, especially Billing, API enablement, HTTP referrers, and API restrictions.
 Check the browser console for detailed errors.